All Episodes

 But you see that applications to institutions that don't have woke and don't have or put up with this type of radicalism.

-parents are preferring to send their kids to sec schools and southern schools you know just to get away from this madness they you know where it might have been once been a dream to send your kid to an ivy league institution i can tell you from my own experience but Parents that I know that have kids that they're thinking about colleges, and maybe they were thinking early, well, if I can get my kid into Hobbit and Yale or Princeton or Columbia or Dartmouth or Cornell, whatever it happens to be.
+Where it might have once been a dream to send your kid to an Ivy League institution, I can tell you from my own experience, parents that I know that have kids that they're thinking about colleges, and maybe they were thinking early, well, if I can get my kid into Hobbit and Yale or Princeton or Columbia or Dartmouth or Cornell, whatever it happens to be, no, they're looking at other places now, like UVA.

-No, that they're looking at other, they're looking at other places now, like UVA, they're looking at places like Vanderbilt, Wake Forest, uh UNC, you know, other great colleges.
+They're looking at places like Vanderbilt, Wake Forest, UNC, you know, other great colleges.

 You know, UNC was the school.